-This policy is available on our Academy website (www.lfatsf.org.uk and www.lfatq.org.uk) and is available on request from the Academy office.
-We also inform parents and carers about this policy when their children join our Academy and through our Academy newsletter.
+This policy is available on our school website and is available on request from the school office.
+We also inform Parents/Carers about this policy when their son/daughter join our school and through our school newsletter.

 The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct.
+This policy is read alongside the guidance included in:-